Stability, Efficiency, and Contentedness of Social Storage Networks

-There is need for a solution concept which is suitable for characterizing the storage network formation game.
+There is a need for a solution concept which is suitable for characterizing the storage network formation game.
 A strategic network formation game (NFG) is described as below.
 NFG consists of a set of agents $\mathbf{A}=\{1, 2,...,N\}$ who represent nodes in the network $\mathfrak{g}$ --- if $i$ is an agent, we use $i \in \mathbf{A}$ and $i \in \mathfrak{g}$ synonymously.
 In this setting, pairs of agents may form new links thereby increasing their expected value of backup data, by incurring higher costs to maintain links.
 Pairs of agents may also delete existing links, thereby reducing the costs incurred, but reducing the probability of retrieving the data too.
 The shape of the network is not only defined by each agent's cost and benefit trade off, but also by limitation of resources available with the agents.

-{\emph{Pairwise stability}} (as a solution concept) introduced by \cite{jackson} (see Definition \ref{def:jackson:stability}) is an appropriate solution concept when agents require mutual consent while adding a link, but any agent can delete any of its existing link without consent.
+{\emph{Pairwise stability}} introduced by \cite{jackson} (see Definition \ref{def:jackson:stability}) is an appropriate solution concept when agents require mutual consent while adding a link, but any agent can delete any of its existing links without consent.